Mission

 Nursing

-Nursing is the professional discipline of caring based on evidence drawn from nursing science.
-It both a science and an art.
-The profession, discipline, and science of nursing build the capacity of individuals, families, populations, and communities for health and well-being throughout the life course.
+Nursing is the professional discipline of caring based on evidence drawn from nursing science, nursing standards of practice, and the Code of Ethics.
+It is both a science and an art.
+The profession, discipline, and science of nursing build the capacity of individuals, families, communities, and populations for health and well-being throughout the life course.

-- The art of nursing is human connectedness manifested through compassionate concern and openness, which enables the nurse to become aware of the unique values, interests, priorities, and needs of individuals, families, and communities.
+- The art of nursing is human connectedness manifested through compassionate concern and openness, which enables the nurse to become aware of the unique values, interests, priorities, and needs of individuals, families, communities, and populations.

-Nurses use a broad range of health technology, information technology and skills in enabling individuals, communities, and populations, including assessing and triaging acute, chronic, and wellness needs; care planning, monitoring, and coaching; providing self-management support; educating and supporting caregivers; and coordinating among medical, community, and social resources.
+Nurses use a broad range of health and information technology and skills in enabling individuals, communities, and populations.
+These skills include assessing and triaging acute, chronic, and wellness needs; care planning, monitoring, and coaching; providing self-management support; educating and supporting caregivers; and coordinating among medical, community, and social resources.
 Nursing has an active and enduring leadership role in improving the health of the public and ensuring accessible, safe, quality primary, secondary, and tertiary care for all.
-To achieve these goals, nurses must be advocates and champion for social justice and health equity by influencing and promoting change across, health, social, economic, political systems.
+To achieve these goals, nurses must be advocates and champions for quality, social justice, and health equity by influencing and promoting change across health, social, economic, and political systems.

-Humans are biological, psychosocial, cultural, and spiritual beings who have the capacity for growth.
+Human beings are individuals, families, and communities or populations.
+Human beings are biological, psychosocial, cultural, and spiritual beings with the capacity for growth.
 They are affected by their environments and possess the ability to change or adapt to these environments.

 - Cultural.
-Nurses help build human capacity for self-empowerment and self-advocacy by respecting a person’s unique background and experiences and by providing care with cultural humility to accommodate differences, negotiating with the established social hierarchy of various groups and advocating on their behalf for public policy.
+Nurses help build human capacity for self-empowerment, self-advocacy, and autonomy by respecting a person’s unique background and experiences and by providing care with cultural humility to accommodate differences, negotiating with the established social hierarchy and advocating on their behalf for public policy.

 - Spiritual.
-Nursing actions are informed by the spiritual values and practices of human groups and social realities affecting their circumstances in the broader society.
+Nursing actions are informed by the spiritual as well as secular values and practices of human groups and social realities affecting their circumstances in the broader society.

 Environment

-Nurses assist individuals, families, and communities to draw on their resources from their physical, social, and cultural contexts of human life — all of which are intimately linked and can promote or diminish health — to create healing, establish equitable environments and maximize human and community potential.
+Nurses assist individuals, families, communities, and populations to draw on their resources from their physical, social, and cultural contexts of human life — all of which are intimately linked and can promote or diminish health — to create healing, establish equitable environments, and maximize human and community potential.

-- The physical environment is comprised of geographic location, climactic, temporal, and situated resources; technology and technological resources; and the built environment, all of which affect quality of life, access to services, safety, and the health of the population.
+- The physical environment comprises geographic location, climactic, temporal, and situated resources; technology and technological resources; and the built environment, all of which affect the quality of life, access to services, safety, and the population’s health.

-- The social environment refers to human-designed structural arrangements and policies in society that stratify groups of people, which may affect their status and position within the social hierarchy as well as their opportunities in life.
+- The social environment encompasses the interpersonal elements, societal structures, and policies that refer to human-designed structural arrangements and policies in society that divide groups of people, which may affect their status and position within the social hierarchy as well as their well-being and opportunities in life.

-- Cultural environment is the constellation for the values, meanings, beliefs, philosophy, spirituality, and morality that evolves from prolonged experience within specific environmental contexts.
+- Cultural environment is the constellation of the values, meanings, beliefs, philosophy, spirituality, and morality that evolve from prolonged experience within specific environmental contexts.
+An understanding of the cultural context is fundamental to the provision of culturally and linguistically appropriate care.

 Health

-- Optimal health is a resource that may further capacities while poor health may diminish one’s capacity.
+- Optimal health enhances one’s capacity, while poor health may diminish capacity.

-- Humans biologically incorporate their social and physical worlds; thus, health status is determined by the structural inequalities that create variant exposure, susceptibility, and resistance of individuals through the life course.
+- Humans biologically incorporate their social and physical worlds; thus, health status is determined by the structural inequalities that create variant exposure, susceptibility, and resistance of individuals through their life course.

-- Health disparities is defined in Healthy People 2020 and 2030 as “… a particular type of health difference that is closely linked with economic, social, or environmental disadvantage.
-Health disparities adversely affect groups of people who have systematically experienced greater social or economic obstacles to health based on their racial or ethnic group, religion, socioeconomic -status, gender, age, or mental health; cognitive, sensory, or physical disability; sexual orientation or gender identity; geographic location; or other characteristics historically linked to discrimination or exclusion”.
-Reduction of health disparities is best achieved by actions and decisions that improve the social determinants of health in communities through broad-based partnerships and collaboration, not only among multidisciplinary professionals, but more importantly with lay communities and institutions.
+- Health disparities is defined in Healthy People 2020 and 2030 as “…a particular type of health difference that is closely linked with economic, social, or environmental disadvantage.
+Health disparities adversely affect groups of people who have systematically experienced greater social or economic obstacles to health.”

-- Health inequities are reflected in differences in length of life; quality of life; rates of disease, disability, and death; severity of disease; and access to treatment.
-Health equity is achieved when every person has the opportunity to “attain his or her full health potential” and no one is “disadvantaged from achieving this potential because of social position or other socially determined circumstances.”
+- Health inequities are reflected in differences in length of life, quality of life, rates of disease, disability, death, severity of disease, and access to treatment.
+Health equity is achieved when every person has the opportunity to attain his or her full health potential and no one is disadvantaged from achieving this potential because of social position or other socially determined circumstances.

-- Quality improvement of programs and services are inherent in effective capacity development.
+- Quality improvement of programs and services are inherent in effective capacity building.

 Education

-Nursing education is grounded in liberal arts; behavioral, biological, and social sciences; humanities is the foundation for nursing education, which is a humanistic-practice-based discipline.
+Nursing education is grounded in liberal arts; behavioral, biological, and social sciences; humanities is the foundation for nursing education, a humanistic practice-based discipline.
 Learning and education are interactive and transformational processes.
-Education is a lifelong pursuit and is aimed at developing optimum potential of the learner.
-It should include empowerment to practice at the highest level of nursing, as supported by research, scholarship and devotion to clinical practice.
-Professional nursing education is informed by the concept of health; is individual and communal in scope; and focuses on wellness as a guide for the development of the learning experience.
-Educating students and nurses to practice in increasingly complex and diverse settings requires not only theoretical and clinical expertise but also an atmosphere of caring, support, cultural humility, and mutual respect based on innovative and novel learning models inclusive of interprofessional learning experiences.
+Education is a lifelong pursuit aimed at developing the optimum potential of the learner.
+Education should include empowerment to practice at the highest level of nursing, as well as the use and generation of research-based evidence.
+Educating students to practice and conduct research in increasingly complex and diverse settings requires not only theoretical and clinical expertise but also an atmosphere of caring, support, cultural humility, and mutual respect based on innovative and novel learning models inclusive of interprofessional learning experiences.

-Rutgers University School of Nursing is committed to creating and cultivating an environment that is not only equitable and diverse but is also actively anti-racist and anti-biased in our institutional practices classrooms, curricula, and daily interactions.
-Nursing faculty are responsible for the creation and maintenance of a learning environment that fosters free, respectful and open interaction and stands against racism and hate in all its forms.
-Educational practices, rooted in philosophy, learning theory, and empirical studies, foster the integration of varied learning strategies that support creative and critical thinking.
-Educational delivery at all levels must incorporate learning strategies to facilitate different learning styles, evidence-based clinical knowledge, and research with effective communication and leadership skills.
-Excellence in scholarly activity, service, and educational best-practices are the hallmarks of nursing education.
+Rutgers University School of Nursing is committed to creating and cultivating an environment that is equitable, diverse, and actively anti-racist and anti-biased in our institutional practices, settings, curricula, and daily interactions.
+Nursing faculty are responsible for creating and maintaining a learning environment that fosters free, respectful, and open interaction and stands against racism and hate in all its forms.
+Educational practices — rooted in philosophy, empirics, and learning theory — foster the integration of varied learning strategies that support critical and creative thinking.
+Educational delivery at all levels must incorporate learning strategies to facilitate all learning styles, evidence-based clinical knowledge, and research with effective communication and leadership skills.
+Excellence in scholarly activity, service, and best-practices are nursing education’s hallmarks.

 Key Goals